arthurgassner/swissenergy-frontend/docs/motivation.md

     Clarify the **context**, the **constraints**, the **needs** and the **wants**.

-    Identify and quality -- in quantity and quality -- the **data sources available**.
+    Identify and qualify -- in quantity and quality -- the **data sources available**.

     Get as close to the would-be consumers of your ML solution and **talk to them**.